 “Finnish teachers are particularly skeptical of using frequent standardized tests to determine students’ progress in school.
 Many Finnish teachers have told me that if they encountered similar external pressure regarding standardized testing and high-stakes accountability as do their peers in England or the United States, they would seek other jobs.
 In short, teachers in Finland expect that they will experience professional autonomy, prestige, respect, and trust in their work.
 First and foremost, the working conditions and moral professional environment are what count as young Finns decide whether they will pursue a teaching career or seek work in another field” – Finnish Lessons: What Can the World Learn from Educational Change in Finland by Pasi Sahlberg.

 Teaching Is Finland’s Most Admired Profession

 Many factors have contributed to the success of Finland’s educational model, but one factor outweighs all – their teachers.
 High-quality teachers are the hallmark of Finland’s education system.
 Teachers teaching Early Childhood Education must hold a degree from a university.
 Care-givers, helpers and instructors must at least hold an upper secondary level qualification in social welfare and healthcare.
 Teachers in Basic and General upper secondary education are required to hold a Master’s degree.
 Teachers in Vocational Education & Training must hold a higher education degree.
-Admission to universities of teacher education is extremely selective; only 10 per cent of all applicants are admitted – one out of every ten students who applied.
+And admission to universities of teacher education is extremely selective.
+Only 10 per cent of all applicants are admitted – one out of every ten students who applied.